galaxyproject/video-lectures/src/How-to.md

 ::::::

 Pandoc
+ ~ Universal document converter
+ ~ Highly configurable
- ~ This tool has been selected because it allows the creation of self contained html with different css files ~ We use a different css file for the Main document and the slides
+ ~ Allows the creation of self contained html with different css files ~ We use a different css file for the Main document and the slides

 :::::{ .spoken  .document}
 The original document is written in Markdown, and we start by creating two documents from it.
 One is the full hands-on document, and the other is a slide show.
-We selected pandoc to generate these HTML files because it allows us to use our own CSS files, and to create stand-alone html files.
+We perform these conversion using the pandoc tool.
+Pandoc is a universal document converter.
+It supports dozen of formats, including several flavors of markdown and proprietary formats.
+One of the reason we selected this tool to generate the HTML documents, is because it allows us to create stand-alone html files.
 Standalone html files are easier to treat, because it eliminates dependencies problems.
 It also allows the use of css, and without including it in the markdown, improving the neutrality of the original material.
+In addition, the integration  of pandoc to the workflow could allow us to expand the range of material we can produce in the future.
 :::::::::